shysudo/meetup/README.md

 5. There are number of dependencies which need to be imported before running the application.
 Please get the dependenices through the following commands -

+    //If go module enable, no need to import below packages

     go get "github.com/go-sql-driver/mysql"
     go get "github.com/go-chi/chi"